+Figure 1 - HTTP GET message sent from the client to the server

 WebSocket

 The WebSocket protocol allows web applications to exchange data in both directions over a single TCP connection.
 It provides an alternative to repeatedly polling a server via HTTP to accomplish real-time interaction.
 The diagram below summarizes the WebSockets integration into HTTP.
 After the HTTP communication is established, the client sends an Upgrade request to the server to initiate the WebSocket interaction.
 When the server responds with a "101 Switching Protocols" response, the two parties are now able to use the WebSockets functionality.
 The server keeps the socket connection open until the client closes it.
 Once initiated, all traffic between the client and server is bi-directional, allowing for either end to send WebSocket frames.